 How: Relationships among the core functions and activities of the Capital Area MPO allow for any or all of the aforementioned stakeholders to participate in the planning process.
 For example, the Capital Area MPO develops and updates three related transportation plans-the Comprehensive Transportation Plan (CTP), the Metropolitan Transportation Plan (MTP), and the Transportation Improvement Program (TIP).
 The CTP shows all existing and recommended transportation facilities/services (roads, transit services, bicycle and pedestrian accommodations, etc.) an area within the planning jurisdiction should have to meet anticipated growth and mobility needs.
 The stakeholders listed above have been invited to participate in the noted three transportation plans through steering committees for special studies; as well as through our active public participation processes.
 Furthermore, the stakeholder group and subcommittee formed through the adopted Congestion Management Process makes presentations to the TCC and Executive Board that address regional congestion as well as traffic incident management along the region's roadways.
 The Capital Area has expanded its process for stakeholder input with the creation of the Incident Management Subcommittee that addresses congestion created by traffic accidents along the roadway network; and the Safe Routes to School subcommittee that addresses the safe movement of children between home and school.
-Following the completion of the Regional Freight Plan.
-CAMPO will be involved in the Regional Freight Stakeholder Advisory Council (RFSAC) to address the mobility needs of the freight industry on the overall transportation system.
+Following the completion of the Regional Freight Plan, CAMPO will be involved in the Regional Freight Stakeholder Advisory Council (RFSAC) to address the mobility needs of the freight industry on the overall transportation system.
 Further, a variety of stakeholders are proactively engaged in individual planning studies as well as in development of the MTP.

 Certification Resolution

-HOLD FOR CERTIFICATION RESOLUTION
+HOLD FOR RESOLUTION

 Transmittal Letter

 HOLD FOR TRANSMITTAL LETTER

 Appendix D

 Amendments

-None to date.

-None to date.

-DRAFT FY 21 CAMPO UPWP , v.2, Feb 10, 2020 - Page 62
+HOLD FOR FUTURE AMENDMENTS.